Deanf-school/groupstudent/hacks/the-connect-4-code.md

     this.currentPlayer.decrementTime();

     if (!this.currentPlayer.hasTimeLeft()) {
-      const winner = this.currentPlayer === this.redPlayer ? this.yellowPlayer : this.redPlayer;
+      const winner = this.currentPlayer === this.purplePlayer ? this.orangePlayer : this.purplePlayer;
       this.endGame(`${winner.name} wins on time!`);
       return;
     }

-    this.ui.updatePlayerInfo(this.redPlayer, this.yellowPlayer);
+    this.ui.updatePlayerInfo(this.purplePlayer, this.orangePlayer);
   }

   switchPlayer() {
-    this.currentPlayer = this.currentPlayer === this.redPlayer ? this.yellowPlayer : this.redPlayer;
+    this.currentPlayer = this.currentPlayer === this.purplePlayer ? this.orangePlayer : this.purplePlayer;
   }

   endGame(message) {